dougmassay/sigil-plugin-utils/README.md

 ### License Information

-sigil-plugin-utils is Licensed under the GPLv3.
+sigil-plugin-utils is Licensed under the BSD 2-Clause License